pubino/share-and-tell/docs/developer-notes.md

 - Rendering helpers in `src/share_and_tell/output.py` are responsible for JSON, HTML, and CSV serialisation.
 - The CLI entry point in `src/share_and_tell/cli.py` orchestrates argument parsing, scanning, and output.
 - Tests reside under `tests/` and use `pytest`.
+- The desktop client lives under `electron-app/` and mirrors the Python scanning/rendering logic in TypeScript for reuse across the Electron main and renderer processes.

 ## Coding Guidelines